Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Bifurcation analysis

 \section{Bifurcation analysis}

 We begin by describing the class of bifurcations that we will treat in this article.
-Given any $\delta = (g,d,{\bf b},G,{\bf k},{\bf c},A)$ as in Definition \ref{failure-strata-def}, let $r,h$ and $H\subset G$ be the number of branch points, domain genus and the (conjugacy class of) subgroup corresponding to the $d$-fold covers in question.
-We remind the reader that, as in \textsection\ref{super-rigidity-recall}, we will be assuming throughout this section that $(X,\omega)$ is a symplectic Calabi--Yau $3$-fold. \begin{Definition}[Elementary wall type] We say that $\delta$ is an \emph{elementary wall type} if it satisfies conditions {\normalfont(1)--(2)} below. \begin{enumerate}[\normalfont(1)] \item $d\ge 2$ and either $r=0$, i.e. unbranched covers, or for each $1\le i\le r$, we have $b_i^1 = 2$ and $b_i^j = 1$ for $1<j\le q_i$. \item The $G$-representation ${\bf k}$ is faithful, irreducible and of real type.
+We restrict throughout this section to (branched) covers with smooth and connected domains.
+Given any $\delta = (g,d,{\bf b},G,{\bf k},{\bf c},A)$ as in Definition \ref{failure-strata-def}, let $r,h$ and $H\subset G$ be the number of branch points, domain genus and the (conjugacy class of) subgroup corresponding (in the sense of Definition \ref{cover-combinatorial-type}) to the $d$-fold covers in question.
+We remind the reader that, as in \textsection\ref{super-rigidity-recall}, we will be assuming throughout this section that $(X,\omega)$ is a symplectic Calabi--Yau $3$-fold. \begin{Definition}[Elementary wall type] We say that $\delta$ is an \emph{elementary wall type} if it satisfies conditions {\normalfont(1)--(2)} below. \begin{enumerate}[\normalfont(1)] \item $d\ge 2$ and either $r=0$, i.e., unbranched covers, or for each $1\le i\le r$, we have $b_i^1 = 2$ and $b_i^j = 1$ for $1<j\le q_i$, i.e., branched covers with only simple \emph{branch points}. \item The $G$-representation ${\bf k}$ is faithful, irreducible and of real type.
 Moreover, if $r = 0$, then we have $\dim_{\bR}{\bf k}^H\le 1$. \end{enumerate} In this case, the subset $\clW^d_{{\bf b},G}(g,A,{\bf k},{\bf c})\subset\clJ(X,\omega)$ from Definition \ref{wall-strata-def} is called an \emph{elementary wall}.
-If we also have ${\bf k}^H = 0$, then we say that the elementary wall type $\delta$ is \emph{trivial}. \end{Definition} Note that condition {\normalfont(1)} in Definition \ref{elem-wall} is just a strengthening of condition {\normalfont(i)} in Lemma \ref{top-strata} while condition {\normalfont (2)} of Definition \ref{elem-wall} is a strengthening of condition {\normalfont (ii)} of Lemma \ref{top-strata}.
-Using \cite[Appendix B]{Wendl-19} and Lemma \ref{operator-decomp}, the non-triviality of $\delta$ is a necessary condition for a bifurcation to occur (see Lemma \ref{trivial-case} below for more details). \begin{Example} Definition \ref{elem-wall} covers many cases, including the following. \begin{enumerate}[\normalfont(1)] \item Any degree $2$ morphism $\Sigma'\to\Sigma$ of curves gives an elementary wall type $\delta$, with $G = \bZ/2\bZ$ and $\bf k$ being the unique one-dimensional non-trivial representation of $\bZ/2\bZ$.
-A result analogous to Theorem \ref{main-bifurcation} below in the case of unbranched double covers of tori in dimension $4$ appears in \cite{Taubes-Gr}. \item For any $d\ge 2$, consider a degree $d$ morphism $\Sigma'\to\Sigma$ with distinct simple branch points with generalized automorphism group being the whole symmetric group $S_d$.
-Such covers always exist provided
+If we also have ${\bf k}^H = 0$, then we say that the elementary wall type $\delta$ is \emph{trivial}. \end{Definition}